kushalatreya/JS-Revision/ReadMe.md

 The Filterable list was made with material design.
+The Olympic task was a class work.